MicrosoftDocs/fabric-docs/docs/includes/git-limitations.md

 ### General Git integration limitations

-- The [authentication method](/entra/identity/authentication/concept-authentication-methods-manage#authentication-methods-policy) in Power BI must be at least as strong as the authentication method for Git.
-For example, if Git requires multifactor authentication, Power BI needs to require multifactor authentication as well.
+- The [authentication method](/entra/identity/authentication/concept-authentication-methods-manage#authentication-methods-policy) in Fabric must be at least as strong as the authentication method for Git.
+For example, if Git requires multifactor authentication, Fabric needs to require multifactor authentication as well.
 - Power BI Datasets connected to Analysis Services aren't supported at this time.
-- GitHub doesn't support exports to different geographical regions.
-Even if [cross-geo export](/fabric/admin/git-integration-admin-settings#users-can-export-items-to-git-repositories-in-other-geographical-locations-preview) is enabled.
 - Sovereign clouds aren't supported.

 #### [Azure DevOps limitations](#tab/azure-devops)